aaronkyle/social-development/social-policy/README.md

 <p>Distinctions between ‘policy’ a ‘guidance’ can be difficult to discern in the absence of project legal agreements.
 It is not always possible for clients to discern what is <em>required</em> from that which is simply “recommended” (a question that my clients often pose when considering my recommendations for policy implementation).</p>

-<p>To help address definitional ambiguity, I have [started to compile definitions for common terms](./terms/terminology.html).
+<p>To help address definitional ambiguity, I have <a href="./terms/terminology.html">started to compile definitions for common terms</a>.
 This list is not meant to be exhaustive, and my focus is specific to social development concerns.</p>
 </div>
 </div>